Oklahoma's Top Children's Museums

 Leonardo's Children's Museum (Enid) Enid is a bit of a drive, but my children enjoy Leonardo's enough that we try to visit once or twice a year.
 Inside there is a workshop where kids can build and create, along with several other play areas and an exhibit area that changes every few months.
 Outside is an enormous playground, so you may want to visit when the weather is mild.
 There is only one exit for the playground and it's guarded by employees, so you can sit back and relax while your kids explore!

 If you visit many museums throughout the year, you may want to consider an Oklahoma Museum Network affiliate membership.
-Just join one of the member museums and then pay $40 more and you can get free admission to any of the other member museums for the year!
+Just join one of the member museums and add the upgrade for free admission to any of the other member museums for the year!
 Participating museums are the Science Museum Oklahoma, Jasmine Moran Children's Museum, Leonardo's Children's Museum, Museum of the Great Plains and the Tulsa Children's Museum Discovery Lab.
-This is good for up to five members, so it can save you a lot of money.

 If you haven't visited these great museums, I want to encourage you to try out at least a couple over the summer.
 You will make some great memories with your kids!